matter-labs/zksync-cli/README.md

 ## 💻 Commands

 ### Local development commands
-`zkcli dev` - All-in-one tool for local zkSync development.
+`zkcli dev` - Manage local zkSync development environment.
 It allows to easily start zkSync stack locally, for example: local Ethereum and zkSync nodes, Wallet and Bridge.

 **General:**
 - `zkcli dev start` - start local development environment (will ask to configure if starting for the first time)